 Treatment for balance issues take many forms, depending on the cause.
 Your child’s doctor will try to target the underlying condition in order to reduce or eliminate the symptoms.
 Treatment options might include:

 - Medications (antihistamines, sedatives, antibiotics or steroids)

 - Vestibular retraining programs

-- Lifestyle modifications (such as dietary changes and elimination of alcohol and nicotine)
+- Lifestyle modifications (such as dietary changes)

 Early detection is vital in treating vestibular disorders in infants and children.
 Schedule an appointment at our Pediatric Balance and Vestibular Clinic today!